-The initial advance payment for new CEs that don't have a claim history is based on anticipated number of meals that would be served to children during the month multiplied by the reimbursement rate per meal specified by USDA.
-Once a CE has a claim history, advances are calculated based on the last claim submitted.
+The initial advance payment for new CEs that don't have a claim history is based on the number of providers they have submitted for sponsorship (for administrative cost advances) and the anticipated number of meals to be served to enrolled children during the month multiplied by the reimbursement rate per meal specified by USDA (for meal reimbursement advances).
+Once the CE has a claim history, advances are calculated based on the last claim submitted.